mercybassey/k8s-log-collector/ReadME.md

 Replace `<pod-name>` with the name of the pod you want to check, and `<namespace>` with the namespace of the pod.

+## How to Contribute

+- Create an Issue
+- Wait for Issue Approval
+- Fork the Repository
+- Clone your Fork
+- Create a new branch
+- Make your change
+- Test your change
+- Commit your change
+- Create a Pull Request

+To ensure everything works smoothly, remember to provide access credentials and include all the necessary environment variables when you're testing.
+Also, it's really important that you add tests for any changes you make.
+This helps me maintain the quality and reliability of this project.
+Thanks for contributing!